-(1) Receipts from services.
-Proposal - CHANGE this section to exclude receipts from services not otherwise apportioned.
+(m) Receipts from services.
 The numerator of the receipts factor includes receipts from services not otherwise apportioned under this section if the service is performed in this state.
 If the service is performed both within and without this state, the numerator of the receipts factor includes receipts from services not otherwise apportioned under this section, if a greater proportion of the income-producing activity is performed in this state based on cost of performance.
+Continuing discussion on this section.

-(m) Receipts from investment assets and activities and trading assets and activities.
-Proposal - CLARIFY this rule applies to the bank's own assets and activities
+(n) Receipts from investment assets and activities and trading assets and activities.
+(1) As used in this subsection (n), the terms "investment assets" and "trading assets" Formatted: Highlight